CorneliaKelinske/first_blog/posts/2021/11-28-media_upload_to_database.md

 # 1. File upload

-The first time I encountered some difficulties with finding information on how to make my code work was when it came to the part where I wanted to allow my user to upload video and image files.
+The first time I encountered some difficulties with finding information on how to make my code work was when it came to the part where I wanted to allow my users to upload video and image files.
 I found that most of the resources I found either shared media content by linking to files via hyperlink or uploaded media content into the cloud storage provided by a third party (e.g. Amazon).
-Since I wanted a user to actually upload files from their computer, I ruled out the hyperlink option right away, but I also did not want to subscribe to a third-party service, since, at least for now, my project runs on such a small scale.
+Since my goal was to allow users to actually upload files from their computer, I ruled out the hyperlink option right away, but I also did not want to subscribe to a third-party service, since, at least for now, my project runs on  a very small scale.

-So my thought was: why not upload the media files into the database?
+So my thought was: why not treat users' multimedia files just like all other user data and store them directly in the database?

+lib
+│   ├── my_little_project
+│   │   ├── accounts
+│   │   │   ├── profile.ex
+│   │   │   ├── user.ex
+│   │   │   ├── user_notifier.ex
+│   │   │   └── user_token.ex
+│   │   ├── accounts.ex
+│   │   ├── application.ex
+│   │   ├── content
+│   │   │   └── upload.ex
+│   │   ├── content.ex
+│   │   ├── mailer.ex
+│   │   └── repo.ex
+│   ├── my_little_project.ex
+│   ├── muy_little_project_web